CorinneWilson/cse15l-lab-reports/Lab1.md

   ![Image](cd_File.png)
   - The working directory was `/home/lecture1` when this command was run.
   - As shown above, this command produces `bash: cd: messages/en-us.txt: Not a directory` as an output. `en-us.txt` is a file within the `messages` folder within the `lecture1` folder.
-Thus, this output is tells us that `messages/en-us.txt` is not a path to a directory, but rather a path to a file.
-Thus using it as an argument for the `cd` command will not work.
+So, this output is tells us that `messages/en-us.txt` is not a path to a directory, but rather a path to a file.
+Thus, using it as an argument for the `cd` command will not work.
   - This output is an error